Spirulina (dietary supplement)

 Spirulina is the dried biomass of cyanobacteria (blue-green algae) that can be consumed by humans and animals.
 The three species are Arthrospira platensis, A. fusiformis, and A. maxima.
+Recent research has further moved all these species to Limnospira.
+L. fusiformis is also found to be insufficiently different from L. maxima to be its own species.

+The genus Arthrospira was formerly classified in the genus Spirulina, hence the name.

-Cultivated worldwide, "spirulina" is used as a dietary supplement or whole food.
+Cultivated worldwide, spirulina is used as a dietary supplement or whole food.
 It is also used as a feed supplement in the aquaculture, aquarium, and poultry industries.